dfamonteiro/blog/blog/content/posts/brainfuck-ir.md

 }
 ```

-As you can see, not only did we mitigated the repetitiveness of the memory-manipulating instructions but we also turned the `[` `]` jump instructions into a O(1) operation by precalculating the destination instruction index.
+As you can see, not only did we mitigated the repetitiveness of the memory-manipulating instructions but we also turned the `[` `]` jump instructions into a O(1) operation by precomputing the destination instruction index.
 An instruction that zeroes out the cell was also introduced, in order to replace the `[-]` pattern.

 ## Compiling Brainfuck code